linvi/tweetinvi/docs/source/features/iterators.md

 > Iterators let you request multiple pages until no more items are available.

-* `MoveToNextPage()` request twitter for the next page of results
+* `NextPage()` request twitter for the next page of results
-* `NextCursor` is updated after each call to `MoveToNextPage`.
+* `NextCursor` is updated after each call to `NextPage`.
 It can be used to start a new request at this position.
-* `Completed` is updated after each call to `MoveToNextPage`.
+* `Completed` is updated after each call to `NextPage`.
 It is marked as true when no more results are available.

 ## Iterator page